scifigurmeet/devops/Provisioning/On-Premise Provisioning.md

 5. Visit `http://localhost:3005` in your browser and refresh a few times to see the time update.

+**Interpretation:** In this example, the server generates the complete HTML content, including the dynamic time, before sending it to the client.
+This approach is common in traditional web applications and can be beneficial for SEO and initial page load times.

 ### Exercise 6: Client-Side Templating

+**Intention:** This exercise showcases client-side templating, where the browser receives a template and data separately, then combines them to generate the final content.

+**Steps:**

 1. Create a new file named `client-side-template.html`:
    ```html